blockai-unofficial/abstract-common-blockchain/README.md

 ## How to use

-To use the test suite from this module you can `require('abstract-common-blockchain/tests')`
+To use the test suite from this module you can `require('abstract-common-blockchain/tests/testnet')` or `require('abstract-common-blockchain/tests/mainnet')`

 An example of this can be found in the [chain-unofficial](https://github.com/andrewmalta13/chain-unofficial/blob/master/test/index.js) test suite.
 There is also an example in `tests/run.js` in this repo.